1. 10 Extracurricular Activities to Include in a CV [Examples]

 How to include extracurricular activities in your CV

-There are two main ways to describe extracurricular activities in a CV: as brief point-form notes or as more developed and quantified bullet points.
+There are two main ways to describe extracurricular activities on a good CV: as brief point-form notes or as more developed and quantified bullet points.
 See the examples below for a comparison of the two.

 If you decide to include extracurricular activities like achievements, consider using accomplishment statements to structure your sentences.
 This is similar to how you should write job descriptions for your work experience section.
 Additionally, try putting numbers to every significant aspect when writing about your extracurricular activities.